reillypascal/personalsite-ssg/pages/posts/2025/05/may-2025-iwc.md

 > The more people who use the independent web — whether creating new work, participating in conversations, curating links, or simply reading — the healthier it becomes.

-I like the idea of expanding the idea of participating in the IndieWeb beyond just the people who own a website, and including non-site-owning readers.
+I like the idea of expanding participation in the IndieWeb beyond just the people who own a website, and including non-site-owning readers.
 Speaking as someone who maintains my own site on the IndieWeb, I love when I see people interact with my writing on social media sites where I [POSSE](https://www.citationneeded.news/posse/) my posts — no webmentions required.
 Comment sections on personal sites can be great as well, [^2] and can offer further ways to interact.

 Finally, there's email!
 I have a `mailto` link at the bottom of every post, and I've had nice experiences sending and receiving emails related to my and others' writing on the IndieWeb.
 Even outside the practicality of more (and more ubiquitous) ways to talk, I like the personal nature of (non-work) email, and the way it feels kind of like letter-writing.

 ### Website Ownership for the Non-Developer

 OK so someone wants to have a personal website, but doesn't know much/anything about programming.
 What then?
-Böck [mentions](https://mxb.dev/blog/the-indieweb-for-everyone/#lowering-the-barrier) Mastodon, Ghost, Tumblr, and micro\.blog as contintributing to lowering the barrier of owning one's own content, and those certainly are decent options.
+Böck [mentions](https://mxb.dev/blog/the-indieweb-for-everyone/#lowering-the-barrier) Mastodon, Ghost, Tumblr, and micro\.blog as contributing to lowering the barrier of owning one's own content, and those certainly are decent options.

 Even with the more blog-like Ghost and micro\.blog, as well as similar things like [Bear](https://bearblog.dev/), my biggest issues are 1\) the editor is coupled to the backend, and 2\) the data formats for your pages are less standardized than I would like.
 To expand on point 1, the tool for creating pages and posts is accessible via a web interface owned by the same people running the hosting servers.
 For point 2, I would prefer a generic format that has stood the test of time, such as Markdown.